Contact Dermatitis

 Clear diagnosis of allergic vs. irritant contact dermatitis

-Prescription medications including topical steroids or oral antihistamines if needed
+Targeted therapy including topical steroids or oral antihistamines when clinically indicated

 Detailed trigger identification and avoidance strategies